Favorite Georgia Places for Kids Who Love Things that GO

 Racing

-For the car enthusiast, Road Atlanta in Braselton has tons of different kinds of events from the Petit Le Mans to drift racing.
-One of the best events with kids is the Classic MotorSports Mitty in April, a circus-type atmosphere that celebrates the past, present and future of motorsports, and is perfect for the family looking for unusual extreme sports fun.
+For the car enthusiast, Michelin Raceway Road Atlanta in Braselton has tons of different kinds of events, from the Petit Le Mans to drift racing.
+One of the best events with kids is the HSR The Mitty in April, a circus-type atmosphere that celebrates the past, present, and future of motorsports, and is perfect for the family looking for unusual extreme sports fun.
 You won’t be sitting in stands watching from your seat at this springtime event, which is more like a festival than a spectator experience.

 If you don't get enough of race cars at Road Atlanta, visit Atlanta Motor Speedway in Hampton for a NASCAR event.
 Plan to get there early for tailgating and the free FanZone.
-For the ultimate experience, purchase FanVision, a tablet-like device that allows you to hear the drivers and pit crew plus see the racing action from inside the car!
+For the ultimate experience, purchase FanVision, a tablet-like device that allows you to hear the drivers and pit crew, plus see the racing action from inside the car!
 Save money by reserving your device ahead of time.
-Besides NASCAR, Atlanta Motor Speedway hosts events throughout the year, like the Summit Racing Equipment Atlanta Motorama and Friday night drag racing May through August.
+Besides NASCAR, Atlanta Motor Speedway hosts events throughout the year.

 Get up close to loud and fast racing action at South Georgia Motorsports Park in Cecil, which hosts events on its quarter-mile drag strip and half-mile oval speedway.
 You can even race your own street car on the strip!